Your Allies for Doing Business with the Federal Government:

 100% volunteer operated

 Executive Director, Federal Allies Institute

-David Boddie is executive director at the Federal Allies Institute.
+David Boddie is founder and executive director at the Federal Allies Institute.
 In this capacity, Boddie is responsible for developing and implementing policies and programs that promote U.S. business opportunities and investment and federal acquisition best practices.
 He works closely with Institute member companies and business and government leaders to advance and broaden commercial and federal relationships.

 Rae directed the development and orchestration of national and international conferences and membership meetings at Washington DC, Orlando Florida, and Houston, Texas working closely with US astronauts and NASA, Executive branch personnel at Eisenhower Executive Office Building, Congress, Air Force Association, DOD schools, public and private US schools, and Smithsonian National Air and Space Museum.